CaptianFluffy100/net_sentinel/doc/00-overview.md

 ### 3. Game Server Monitoring
 The most powerful feature: monitor game servers using **pseudo-code scripts**.
 These scripts allow you to:
-- Send custom packets to game servers
+- Send custom packets to game servers (TCP/UDP protocols)
+- Send HTTP/HTTPS requests to REST APIs and web services
-- Parse server responses
+- Parse server responses (binary packets or HTTP responses)
 - Extract server information (player count, version, etc.)
 - Format results for Prometheus metrics

 ## What is Pseudo-Code?

 **Pseudo-code** is a simple scripting language that lets you describe:
-1. **What packets to send** to a game server
+1. **What packets to send** to a game server (or HTTP requests for REST APIs)
 2. **How to parse the response** from the server
 3. **How to format the output** for monitoring

 Instead of writing complex Rust code, you write simple, readable instructions like:

+**For TCP/UDP protocols:**
 ```
 PACKET_START
 WRITE_BYTE 0xFF